astrogirlnim/GeneKnow/README.md

 ## 🎯 Project Overview

-GenePredict is a **privacy-first genomic risk assessment platform** that processes genetic data entirely on your local machine.
+GeneKnow is a **privacy-first genomic risk assessment platform** that processes genetic data entirely on your local machine.
 No data ever leaves your device, ensuring complete privacy and HIPAA compliance for sensitive genetic information.

 ### 🔬 Core Capabilities (Planned)
 - **FASTQ/BAM File Processing**: Native support for genomic data formats